rleslie1015/skses-be/nodeNotes.md

 Applications also have servers where the applications is deployed so that users can interact with it: or the production environment.

 Also: Testing and Staging

+## Deploying API to Heroku
+1. Create an application on Heroku
+2. Set up continuous deployment from github
+3. Deploy Branch
+4. Make sure you have a start script in `package.json` :
+    ```
+    "start": "node index.js",
+    ```